-To link to this resource use: https://libraries.indiana.edu/resources/caribbean
+To link to this database use: https://libraries.indiana.edu/databases/caribbean

 Provides access to more than 1,200 books, pamphlets, almanacs, broadsides and ephemera cover the history of the Caribbean region from the 16th century to the early 20th century.